Occurring in 99 per cent of domestic violence cases, economic abuse can affect clients of all backgrounds

-Economic abuse is when one person has control over another’s access to economic resources.
-It was recognised as a form of domestic abuse in the domestic abuse bill last year after calls from charities to make it a standalone criminal offence.
+Economic abuse is when one person has control over another’s access to financial resources.
+It was recognised as abuse in the domestic abuse bill after calls to make it a criminal offence.

-The course is a training and certification programme designed to help advisers understand the signs of abuse and how to assist clients.
-The online training consists of video interviews with abuse survivors, advisers and lawyers.
-It also includes reading materials, quiz questions and written case studies.
+The course is a training and certification programme to help advisers understand the signs of abuse.
+And importantly, know how to assist clients.
+Therefore, the online training consists of video interviews with abuse survivors, advisers and lawyers.
+It includes reading materials, quiz questions, references and case studies.
+At the end, you will have devised your own internal Procedure to deal with cases you encounter.

-Cassar, who is a global ambassador for financial abuse prevention and remediation, added: “There is no cookie-cutter approach to assisting clients but you can help reduce the risk of exposure to financial abuse through education, and through advising clients about protection options such as trusts or binding financial agreements.”
+Cassar, a global ambassador for financial abuse prevention and remediation, added: “There is no cookie-cutter approach to assisting clients.
+But, you can help reduce the risk of exposure to financial abuse through education.
+Also, through advising clients about protection options such as trusts or binding financial agreements.”

 To achieve the Financial Abuse Specialist certification, course participants are invited to submit testing materials.
-The certification aims to help consumers and clients identify advisers with the expertise and resources to support them in this area.
+The certification aims to help consumers identify advisers with the expertise and resources to support them.

 Read more about economic abuse and how to get involved with this training programme in the magazine this week.

-As you probably know, capital losses from falling share prices are realised only if the company goes into liquidation or the shares are sold.
+Capital losses from falling share prices are realised only if the company goes into liquidation or the shares are sold.
+Reducing the amounts drawn down from account based pensions can help investments last longer.

 Leaving investments intact may well offer the best chance to rebuild balances when markets pick up again, as they eventually do.
-But, this holding pattern can be hard for older people with account-based pensions due to the requirement to draw a minimum income each year.
+But, this holding pattern can be hard for older people with account-based pensions.
+This is due to the requirement to draw a minimum income each year.
 For many people in residential care, this could be 7-15% of the balance at July 1.

 Halving the draw-down amount is similar to a measure the government took as a result of the 2008 global financial crisis.
 The minimum income levels will again be halved for this financial year and next year.
 If the cash flow is not needed, people might wish to reduce their pension withdrawals.
 This could be especially so where higher Centrelink pensions may be likely.